syncfusion-content/blazor-docs/blazor/datagrid/filtering.md

-GreaterThanOrEqual |Checks whether a value is greater than or equal to the specified value. |Number &#124; Date LessThan |Checks whether the value is less than the specified value. |Number &#124; Date LessThanOrEqual |Checks whether the value is less than or equal to the specified value. |Number &#124; Date IsNull |Returns the values that are null. |String &#124; Number &#124; Date IsNotNull |Returns the values that are not null. |String &#124; Number &#124; Date IsEmpty |Returns the values that are empty. |String IsNotEmpty |Returns the values that are not empty. |String between |Filter the values based on the range between the start and end specified values. |Number &#124; Date
+GreaterThanOrEqual |Checks whether a value is greater than or equal to the specified value. |Number &#124; Date LessThan |Checks whether the value is less than the specified value. |Number &#124; Date LessThanOrEqual |Checks whether the value is less than or equal to the specified value. |Number &#124; Date Between |Filter the values based on the range between the start and end specified values. |Number &#124; Date

 > By default, the **Operator** value is **Equal** in [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridFilterSettings.html#Syncfusion_Blazor_Grids_GridFilterSettings_Columns) property of **GridFilterSettings** component.

-## Wildcard and LIKE operator filter
+## Wildcard and Like operator filter

-**Wildcard** and **LIKE** filter operators filter value based on the given string pattern, and they apply to string-type columns.
+**Wildcard** and **Like** filter operators filter value based on the given string pattern, and they apply to string-type columns.
 But it will work slightly differently.

 ### Wildcard filtering